pawasagrwl/portfolio-code/README.md

 ## Customizations

 - Enabled showcasing different projects in a single project view.
+(Combined projects data in one file)
 - Integrated with EmailJS, with form validation, for the 'Hire Me' and 'Contact Form' features.
 - Changed Footer Copyright to Last Updated.
 Current Date is automatically added when a build is deployed.
 - About Text is now shown in a Terminal Box (inspired from [Andy Luo's React Portfolio][andyluo])